-A lot of planning, material choice, and effort go into building a pool.
+A lot of planning, material choice, and effort goes into building a swimming pool.
 But regardless of the pool’s decorative features and design, pool finishes will transcend the complete design and play a huge role in how appealing the pool is.

 This is the most affordable choice.
 It is cement and a mixture of silica sand and marble dust.
-Plaster is the most popular type of pool finish and provides many choices for a unique look.
-White plaster provides a stylish, smooth look.
-Plaster comes with a life span of about seven years before you’ll see staining, chipping or etching.
-Within a decade you have to re-plaster.
+Plaster is the most popular type of pool finish and provides many options for a unique look.
+For example, white plaster provides a stylish, smooth look, but it can be colored to reflect a bright tone or subtle tone.
+Plaster comes with a life span of about seven years before you’ll see staining, chipping, or etching.

 You can ask your pool builder about the addition of pigments and dyes to the plaster to attain the preferred color.
 A blue/gray color is a common choice since it makes the pool’s color look modern.
-Darker shades will make your pool look like a natural pond in which the water reflects your surrounding landscape.
-Remember that dark colors soak up the sun’s heat and will help in heating your pool water.
+Darker shades will make your pool look like a natural pond.
+Remember that dark colors soak up the sun’s heat and will help heat your pool water.

-These pool finishes are usually created from glass, stone or porcelain.
+Tile pool finishes are usually created from glass, stone, or porcelain.
 For aesthetics, you can get them textured, hand-painted, or glazed.
-Tile is easy to clean and lasts for a long time of all the finishes, but it is the most costly as well.
-If you want limitless variety when it comes to design and color, however, the options are often unlimited with tile.
+Tile is easy to clean and lasts for a long time, but it is more expensive than some of the other options.
+If you want limitless variety when it comes to design and color, however, tile might be the ideal choice.

-Aggregate pool finishes are an appealing mix of colored or white plaster.
-Additionally, the plaster features pieces of beads, river stones, granite, glass or other materials blended into the plaster.
-These pool finishes and mixtures give the completed pool an aesthetic appeal.
-This material is a perfect choice when you want unique, custom swimming pools.
+Aggregate pool finishes are an appealing mix of colored or white plaster with the addition of beads, river stones, granite, glass, or other materials blended in.
+These pool finishes and mixtures give the pool an aesthetic appeal.
+This material is a perfect choice when you want a unique, custom swimming pool.
 Aggregate pool finishes offer an elegant look to the poolscape, both in and out.

-Polished aggregate finish contains colored stones, which have been crushed into a fine powder after which it’s applied using a trowel.
-Quartz flecks or colored granite will add visual appeal and improve the plaster’s life.
-These pool finishes offer a longer life to the pool surface.
+Polished aggregate finish contains colored stones, which have been crushed into a fine powder.
+The aggregate is then applied using a trowel.
+Quartz flecks or colored granite add visual appeal and extend the life of the plaster.